samboy/rg32hash/README.md

 # tinyrg32: Somewhat less bloat

-For people that feel rg32-bin.c and rg32hash.c are too bloated, I have also included tinyrg32.c, which is a somewhat unbloated program which will output either the 256-bit hex hash of a string given to the program as an argument, an arbitrary long binary string, an arbitrarily long list of 32-bit random hex numbers, or even (undocumented) an arbitrarily long continuous stream of hex numbers.
+For people that feel rg32-bin.c and rg32hash.c are too bloated, I have also included tinyrg32.c, which is a somewhat unbloated program which will output either the 256-bit hex hash of a string given to the program as an argument, an arbitrary long binary string, an arbitrarily long list of 32-bit random hex numbers, or even an arbitrarily long continuous stream of 32-character long strings of random numbers and letters.

 Documentation for tinyrg32.c is included in its source code.
 To expand on that: